2012 Africa Cup of Nations: Draw

 The teams were then divided into four pots based on the ranking.
 Each group contained one team from each pot.
+Equatorial Guinea and Gabon, as co-hosts, were automatically seeded as the top team in Group A and C respectively.

 Match officials

 The following referees were chosen for the 2012 Africa Cup of Nations.

 Squads

 Each team's squad for the tournament consisted of 23 players; only players in these squads were eligible to take part in the tournament.
 Each participating national association had to submit their squad by 11 January 2012 (midnight CET).
 Replacement of seriously injured players was permitted until 24 hours before the team in question's first match of the tournament.

 Group stage

 Groups A and B took place in Equatorial Guinea, while Groups C and D were held in Gabon.
 Notably, there was not a single goalless draw during the group stage.

 Tie-breaking criteria

 If two or more teams end the group stage with the same number of points, their ranking is determined by the following criteria: